Course Content: AQA English Literature B 7716/7717

 Worth 40% of A Level

 75 marks open book (set texts in the exam room)

-There are three sections: analysis of a piece of writing which the student hasn’t seen before; an essay question on one text; an essay question which links two texts.
+There are three sections: analysis of a piece of crime writing which the student hasn’t seen before; an essay question on one text; an essay question which links two texts.
 Each answer is worth 25 marks.

 Setting in A Level English Language and Literature

-As this is an Option Block, there is no setting for A Level English Literature nor English Langauge and all students at all levels work within the same groups.
+As this is an Option Block, there is no setting for A Level English Literature nor English Language and all students at all levels work within the same groups.
 This is supported through carefully differentiated delivery of the curriculum.

 Homework is set in line with the School Homework Policy.

 At A Level English Literature the intended length of homework should normally be 5 hours per week.

 - Homework typically includes practice exam questions, consolidation homework, creative tasks, wider reading around set texts/genres and flipped learning work.